 Heol's purpose is to put a smile on ill children's faces.
 It can be an educational tool by becoming a learning support materials for programming and mechanical design.

 Its participation in the RoboCup (World Cup football for robot) is also envisaged.

-It a robot based on Poppy Humnaoid.
+It a robot based on Poppy Humanoid.
 It aims at developing a more affordable version thanks to its smaller size and the use of cheaper motors.
 The size reduction also makes it easier to print the parts on a standard 3D-printer.
-Goals also involved making it as mobile and customisable as possible while maintaining compability with Poppy software.
+Goals also involved making it as mobile and customizable as possible while maintaining compatibility with Poppy software.

-Poppyrate will be sold as a kit (with and without the 3D parts) It has been designed by the socity ZeCloud.
+Poppyrate will be sold as a kit (with and without the 3D parts) It has been designed by the society ZeCloud.